Step by Step

 During the shadow experience, the guest follows a current Northwest Catholic student through his or her day.
 Although the shadow student might not see the same courses he or she would take the next year, the prospective student will gain an understanding of our community and how our day flows.
 Lunch is provided.

 A student visitor must be dressed appropriately to attend a Shadow Day.
-Boys should be in dress pants, dress shirt and tie, and dress shoes (optional sports jacket).
+Boys should be in dress pants, polo shirt or button up shirt, and dress shoes.
 And girls should be in an appropriate length dress or skirt or dress pants and dress shoes (no sneakers, sandals, or flip flops).

 If you have any questions, please contact the Admissions Office at 860-236-4221 ext.
 140.